Purple Beetroot Pasta – Ready in 25 Mins

 Even bottomer bottom line: this beetroot pasta is a beast! 😀

-- ¼ cup beet juice (¼ cup = 70ml)
+- ¼ cup beetroot juice (optional)

-- Cook pasta according to package description.
+- Cook pasta according to package description.5 oz wholegrain pasta

 - Dice the onion and garlic.1 clove garlic, 1 onion

 - Put the walnuts into a small side bowl and add the onion and garlic to the pan with olive oil on low to medium heat.
 After 2 minutes season with sage, salt and pepper.2 tsp olive oil, 2 tsp sage, fresh, Salt and pepper to taste

 - Add the white wine vinegar to the mix.1 tbsp white wine vinegar

 - Once ready, drain the pasta with a colander and collect about half a cup (100 ml) of the excess pasta water.